arago/OGIT/README.md

 # 2. Try Out

 Please see the [API documentation](../../wiki/API-Reference) to find out how to work with OGIT.
-For additional information please look at the [Getting started documentation](https://github.com/Rjudas/OGIT.wiki.git)
+For additional information please look at the [Getting started - Part 1](https://github.com/arago/OGIT/wiki/Getting-Started-Part-1) to find out how to authenticate with and retrieve information from the OGIT database.
+Further information about how to store your own data in the OGIT database please have a look at out [Getting started - Part 2](https://github.com/arago/OGIT/wiki/Getting-Started-Part-2) tutorial.

 -----------